 Accrued employee compensation as of December 31, 2021 includes severance costs associated with the Company's orderly wind down of its European operations.
-As of March 31, 2022, the Company did not have any significant accrued expenses related to these restructuring costs.
+In April 2022, the Company announced a restructuring which included a reduction in force.
+As of June 30, 2022, the Company had \$2.7 million of accrued employee compensation related to the April 2022 restructuring.
+Please refer to Note 14, Reduction in workforce, for further information.